DareData/lp-python101/01-general_python/README.md

 [Link to video](https://www.youtube.com/watch?v=v5MR5JnKcZI)

-## How to execute a Python Script from the command line
+## How to execute a Python Script from the command line (00:05)

-TBD
+In this [video](https://www.youtube.com/watch?v=Shf5m_Uol9g&t=119s), you will learn how to execute Python scripts (`.py` files) via the command line.
+This will be helpful for executing the task at the end of the section!

-## How to run Notebooks
+## How to use Notebooks inside VSCode (00:04)

-TBD
+In this [video](https://www.youtube.com/watch?v=h1sAzPojKMg), you'll learn how to use Notebooks inside VSCode. *Note: you can also use Jupyter Notebooks to view the `ipynb` files available in the course materials, though we are showing you a video with VSCode because we really want to incentivize the usage of IDEs* :-)

 ## Let's play!